vojtechsanda/prep-drill/README.md

 # PrepDrill

-A modern, interactive study application for quiz-based learning and exam preparation.
-Built with React, TypeScript, and Tailwind CSS as a Progressive Web App (PWA).
+**PrepDrill** is a modern, interactive study app for quiz-based learning and exam preparation — built with React, TypeScript, and Tailwind CSS as a Progressive Web App (PWA).

 🔗 **[Live Demo](https://vojtechsanda.github.io/prep-drill/)**